ajeless/docs/qemu_kvm_libvirt.md

 # QEMU + KVM + libvirt

-A collection of commands to use QEMU and KVM and libvirt to manage kernel based virtual machines in linux.
+A collection of commands to use QEMU, KVM, and libvirt to manage kernel-based virtual machines in Linux.

 ## Links to tools discussed here